Looking for ways to make money as a freelance writer?

 There’s no guaranteed, step-by-step process that will land you the freelance writing career of your dreams.
 Ask 10 different writers, and you’ll get 10 different how-I-made-it stories — or, more accurately, how-I’m-making-it-up-as-I-go-along stories.

-The actual mechanics of the thing are pretty simple, though not easy: Have good ideas, be good at explicating them clearly, and spend lots of time and energy on the Sisyphean footwork of finding publications that will pay you to publish them.
+The actual mechanics of how to get started freelance writing are pretty simple, though not easy: Have good ideas, be good at explicating them clearly, and spend lots of time and energy on the Sisyphean footwork of finding publications that will pay you to publish them.
 (And convincing them to do so.)

 As you’ve likely already discovered, this blog is a great resource for figuring out these logistics and improving your skills at each level.
 We also offer an ebook dedicated to freelance writing jobs for beginners.